theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 500s worth of data. (at least) Can improve in future to make it user customisable

+(part done, have 200s worth of data every 400 ms collected, text is not really copy-able though, not user friendly)

 - CTAH pump page

 Just inlet and outlet temperatures (pipe 12 and 13) nothing too interesting